Jack251970/Flow.Launcher.Plugin.ClipboardPlus/README.md

 # Flow Launcher ClipboardPlus Plugin

 **This plugin is a clipboard manager for [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).
-It can help you manage your clipboard history and customizing copy rules with support for text, images, and files.**
+It can help you manage your clipboard history and Windows Clipboard History with support for text, images, and files.**

 ## ⭐ Features